symfony/symfony/UPDATE.md

 PR12 to beta1
 -------------

+* The CSRF secret configuration has been moved to a mandatory global `secret` setting (as the secret is now used for everything and not just CSRF):

+    Before:

+        framework:
+            csrf_protection:
+                secret: S3cr3t

+    After:

+        framework:
+            secret: S3cr3t

 * The `File::getWebPath()` and `File::rename()` methods have been removed, as well as the `framework.document_root` configuration setting.